25 Known Limitations

 • No after_stat() analog. ggplot2 idioms like geom_bar(aes(label=after_stat(count))) and geom_histogram(aes(y=after_stat(density))) reference computed stat values inside aesthetic mappings; Plotje requires a pre-computed column.
 Workaround: aggregate the data first via tc/group-by + tc/aggregate, then map the count or density column directly.

-• Theme support is shallow vs. ggplot2: today the theme map carries :bg, :grid, :font-size, and a small handful of other keys.
+• Theme support is shallow versus ggplot2: today the theme map carries :bg, :grid, :font-size, and a small handful of other keys.
 Named theme presets (theme_minimal, theme_bw, theme_classic), axis text rotation, panel borders, strip text styling, and legend.position by coordinate are not yet exposed.

 • Per-layer data, guides() for per-aesthetic legend control, scale_*_sqrt/reverse/date.
 All tracked in the backlog.